More

 3. To disable notifications from apps, navigate to General Settings under Device Settings in the Restrictions tab.
 Disable the app notifications on the device to prevent the device from receiving notifications.

-How to Hide Notifications in Android Devices in Kiosk Mode
+Method 2: How to Hide Notification Bar on Android Devices in Kiosk Mode

 1. Make sure the Device Profile is configured in kiosk mode.
 In Kiosk mode, you can run the lock on the Android device into single-app mode.